Ali-Row/EasyVal/README.md

 # 👋 Hello World!
 Welcome to SwiftEval
-SwiftEval is a better way for students to fill out the student evaluation forms, as it saves the data for next time, the forms can be filled at the click of a button!
+SwiftEval is a better way for students to fill out the Trilogy Education Services student evaluation form, as the app saves the data for next time, the form can be filled with ease at the click of a button!

 Link: https://ali-row.github.io/SwiftEval/

 ### Here's how it works:

-Once you open up the app you will be presented with slick user interface.
+Once you open up the app you will be presented with a slick user interface.

 ![User interface](assets/images/ui.png)